 With limited funds available for programming materials, Lt.
 Crenshaw was able to partner with community organizations, who in turn provided the needed materials to sustain rehabilitative programs allowing the population to give back to the community through artistic expression.

-Lt.
-Crenshaw supported the inmate population by attending graduations, interacting with family members, and was always willing to assist in whatever capacity was needed.
+Crenshaw supported the incarcerated population by attending graduations, interacting with family members, and was always willing to assist in whatever capacity was needed.
 He even helped out in the dining hall serving inmates their meals.

 - Youth Adult Awareness Program (YAAP).
 This program partners with school districts to help teenagers make better choices and avoid criminality.